MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/npm/maintain-packages.md

+---
+description: How to monitor and maintain your project's packages (dependencies)
+---
 # Maintain packages
-> How to monitor and maintain your project's packages (dependencies)

 From article [These NPM tricks will make you a pro](https://www.freecodecamp.org/news/10-npm-tricks-that-will-make-you-a-pro-a945982afb25/) on FreeCodeCamp.